Manny Pacquiao: Basketball career

 On April 17, 2014, Pacquiao, a passionate basketball fan, announced his intention to join the Philippine Basketball Association as the playing coach of Kia Motors Basketball team, an incoming expansion team for the PBA's 2014–15 season.
 As the team's head coach, he asked other teams to not draft him before Kia, and picked himself 11th overall in the first round of the 2014 PBA draft, being the oldest rookie to be ever drafted in the league's history.
 Pacquiao played basketball as part of his training before his matches and prior to his PBA stint, Pacquiao was named an honorary member of the Boston Celtics and established friendships with Steph Curry and basketball Hall of Famers Kobe Bryant, Kevin Garnett, and Ray Allen.
 NBA player Karl-Anthony Towns cites Pacquiao as a "legend" & visited him along with Klay Thompson at training.

 On September 4, 2014, Pacquiao trained with the Golden State Warriors at their training facility in preparation for his PBA stint.

 On February 18, 2015, Pacquiao played briefly and scored one point when the Sorento pulled a 95–84 upset against Purefoods, which had tapped former NBA player Daniel Orton as their import for the conference.
 When asked about playing against him, Orton said that "[Pacquiao playing] is a joke...Professional boxer?
 Yeah.
 Congressman?
 All right.
 But professional basketball player?
 Seriously?
 It's a joke."
 Orton was fined by PBA commissioner Chito Salud and was replaced after a few days.
 He later became one of the Pilipinas MX3 Kings owners in the Asean Basketball League.

 On October 25, 2015, Pacquiao made his first field goal in the PBA in a 108–94 loss against the Rain or Shine Elasto Painters.
 On August 21, 2016, Pacquiao scored a career-high four points in a 97–88 victory against the Blackwater Elite, also sinking the first three-point field goal in his career.

 In 2017, Pacquiao founded the Maharlika Pilipinas Basketball League, initially a semi-professional league.
 The MPBL turned professional in 2022.
 In 2018, although being rumored to transfer to Blackwater, Pacquiao officially announced his retirement from the league after playing just ten games in three seasons and scoring less than fifteen career points.

-In 2019, he announced that he is "planning to own an NBA team" after boxing retirement.
+In 2019, Pacquiao announced that he is "planning to own an NBA team" after boxing retirement.